RailsGirlsCPH/mentor-mentee-platform/server/README.md

 It is possible to set up an automated system so that when someone makes a pull request, or tries to merge to a branch, all tests are run automatically.
 A tool like Travis-CI can be used to do this.
 This has not been set up yet.

+## Coding Style

-## Quote Style
+### Quote Style

 .JSON files use Double Quotes.

-.rb files (ruby fies) use Single Quotes, except in the case that you would like to use string interpolation.
+.rb files (ruby files) use Single Quotes, except in the case that you would like to use string interpolation.

-This is when you would like to sub some information into a string.
+This is when you would like to substitute some information into a string.

 ```
 "/api/v1/api_users/#{api_user_id}/"